yardenshoham/gitea-backporter/README.md

 ## Behavior

-First, the script will fetch Gitea's latest release version from the Gitea's version endpoint.
+First, the script will fetch Gitea's current development versions from GitHub's API.

 The script will look for pull requests that have the label `backport/v{gitea_version}` but do not have the label `backport/done`.
 It will